 GPA of at least 3.0 out of 4.0 in the American scale or equivalent.
 This means to be in the 25% top of the class.

 Students at the undergraduate and graduate level as well as young professionals can apply.
-However, undergraduate students must have at least finished their second year of studies.
+However, undergraduate students must have at least finished their second year of studies at the moment of application.

 Be proficient in two of the four languages of the Organization (Spanish, English, French and Portuguese).

-If your internship will be accredited by your academic institution, please include an official letter from your institution. with the corresponding indications (Official statement).
-This document is not mandatory, you should only recommended it if applicable to your case.
+If your internship will be accredited by your academic institution, please include an official letter from your institution with the corresponding indications (Official statement).
+This document is not mandatory, only recommended if it is applicable to your case.

 Languages: all supporting documents may be submitted in any of the four official languages of the OAS (English, French, Spanish, and Portuguese).
 However, it is recommended to complete the application in English or Spanish.

-Incomplete applications will be on hold until all the requirements are sent to the OAS Department of Human Resources.
-Applications and supporting documents will be received until the last day of the applications period at 23:59 EST (Washington, D.C. time).
+Applications and supporting documents will be received only through the Electronic Application Form, until the last day of the applications period at 23:59 EST (Washington, D.C. time).
+Please do not email your supporting documents.

 Before applying, carefully review the information in our website and Frequently Asked Questions section.